HabitatMap/HabitatMap/pages/index.md

     "itemOffered": {
       "@type": "Product",
       "name": "AirBeam Air Quality Monitor",
-      "description": "A portable and easy to use air quality monitor that lets you see the pollution around you in real time.", "image": "{{ site.url }}/assets/img/pages/home/home.jpg",
+      "description": "A portable and easy to use air quality monitor that lets you see the pollution around you in real time.
+Ships worldwide from Brooklyn, NY.
+All transactions in USD.", "image": "{{ site.url }}/assets/img/pages/home/home.jpg",
       "brand": {
         "@type": "Brand",
         "name": "HabitatMap"
+      },
+      "areaServed": {
+        "@type": "AdministrativeArea",
+        "name": "Worldwide"
       },
       "offers": {
         "@type": "Offer",